flowsforapex/flowsforapex.github.io/_pages/team.md

    - Richard:
      name: "Richard Allen"
      bio: >
       Richard has been working with Oracle database technology since Oracle V4.
 Starting as a consultant in  Oracle UK, and then as the Product Manager responsible for security in Redwood Shores, and then as a Marketing Director for Oracle in Asia.
 After leaving Oracle in 1997, he has used APEX to solve business problems in several large business startups in Asia.<br>Richard has been a leading contributor to the Flows for APEX project, including developing most of the workflow engine.
-Richard is a member of the Oracle APEX Development team.
+Richard was a member of the Oracle APEX Development team in 2022 and 2023, working on APEX Human Tasks, APEX Workflow and Flows for APEX.
+Richard is now the developer of the Flows for APEX Enterprise Edition, which is avaoilable as a supported version of Flows for APEX from Flowquest Limited.
      image: "/assets/images/richardallen.jpg"
      links:
        - label: "Email"
          icon: "fas fa-envelope"
-         url: "mailto:richard.allen@oracle.com"
+         url: "mailto:richard@flowquest.net"
        - label: "Twitter"
          icon: "fab fa-fw fa-twitter-square"
          url: "https://twitter.com/FlowquestR"